 If you’re serious about jump-starting your business, set some sales goals.
 The best way to set sales goals is to involve your team in the goal-setting process.
 But don’t stop there.
 Brainstorm some ways to make it fun!
 Don’t pit your employees against each other but create incentives and fun ways to engage your people and reward them for their accomplishments.

-7. Cut costs and run lean to re-establish profitability
+7. Cut costs and run lean to increase profitability

 Cash is king, and profitability is a key component to creating cash.
 Know your numbers and track your numbers closely.
 Identify the reports and ratios that will enable you to track and improve profitability.
 Look for ways to not only increase sales but to also trim costs.
 Focus on both the top line and the bottom line and set goals for gross margin and net margin.
 Manage by the numbers!